umarhassan-mitodl/21g.701-fall-2003/content/pages/assignments.md

 ---
 The table below lists the schedule of out of class assignments, with links the details about each (which are listed at the bottom of this page).

-*For OCW online learners*: the video episodes in [Destinos: An Introduction to Spanish](https://www.learner.org/series/destinos-an-introduction-to-spanish/) are available free online from Annenberg Learner.
+*For OCW online learners*: the video episodes in {{% resource_link "13bd8fa2-88ce-4204-a1af-ddd13cbae218" "Destinos: An Introduction to Spanish" %}} are available free online from Annenberg Learner.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 CLASE